sumukha777/RepoFinder/README.md

 # RepoFinder
-JavaScript application to find GitHub users and their recent repositories
+JavaScript application to find GitHub users and their recent repositories.